bloveless/s3-backup-restore/README.md

 `AWS_REGION`: The AWS region you are targeting.
 I.E. "us-west-2"

+`BACKUP_SKIP`: Set to "true" to skip the backup.
+Useful, for example, in an init container where you specifically want to target restoring.

 `DATA_DIRECTORY`: The directory where the volume is mounted and where the backup and restore will occur.
 By default this is set to "/data".